 La Maison Bleu, 2 Ahmed Mekouar Square, Fez, Morocco, +212 535 741843

 Despite being nestled within the medina, the riad dubbed Le Jardin des Biehn holds within it a surprisingly vast garden, designed in Andalusian style and encompassing both paradisiacal walks and produce for the kitchen.
-The cafe, with its pastel coloured walls and doors open to the courtyard, is one of the most relaxed in Fez.
+The cafe, with its pastel colored walls and doors open to the courtyard, is one of the most relaxed in Fez.
 The food, which draws equally on Moroccan cuisine and that of Mediterranean France, is among the most delicious in town; fusion highlights include salmon tapenade, duck pastilla or the spiced goats cheese salad.
 After dining, sip some local white wine on the roof garden and listen to the nighttime call to prayer.

 Fez Cafe, 13 Akbat Sbaa Douh, Fez, Morocco, +212 535 634031